hanaanr/hanaanr.github.io/_pages/about.md

   - /about.html
 ---

-I'm driven by responsibility, transparency and accountability in tech.
+I am driven by transparency and trust in the tools and systems we use every day.

-I've worked on web privacy policy analysis, decentralized data protection, and AI infrastructure and accessibility for civic tech.
-I've been a researcher, manager, and data analyst - primarily working in the public interest space.
+I have worked on web privacy policy analysis, decentralized data preservation, and implementing LLMs for civic tech.
+I am passionate about supporting privacy, free software and open-source through my work.

-I'm passionate about privacy, free software and open-source, and I enjoy prodding at opaque tech entities that prefer to stay opaque.
+Currently, I’m training in cybersecurity and working towards a penetration testing certification from Red Team Academy (remote).
+I'm especially curious about internet infrastructure, and exploring how privacy, openness, and accessibility translate down to the network and routing levels.

-Funnily enough, I trained as a physicist, and I find that it helps me approach closed systems with healthy skepticism.
+Funnily enough, I originally trained as a physicist.
+I find that it helps me probe foundational infrastructure (atoms, the internet) with curiosity about how it works, how it fails, and what it means to be robust and reliable.